Pet insurance is designed to cover unexpected illnesses or accidents.

 As part of our mission to make pet insurance fairer, we've removed the industry standard two-week period for customers switching insurers.

-If you're a new customer switching to us form someone else, you can claim for vet treatment within the first two weeks of starting your new policy, as long as your pet was insured by your previous insurer up to the date this policy starts.
+If you're a new customer switching to us from someone else you've been with for 12 months or more, you can claim for vet treatment within the first two weeks of starting your new policy, as long as your pet was insured by your previous insurer up to the date this policy starts.

 We'll just ask you to give us details of your previous insurance to confirm there was no gap in cover.